OCEAN STATE BIRD CLUB

 President

 Nick Pacelli has been birding in Rhode Island for about twenty years.
 He has always been happiest outdoors hiking, birding, and fishing .
 Up until five years ago Nick was a part time birder and a hardcore fisherman.
 He could be found on a beach, on the ice, or in his kayak three hundred days a year.
 He has written many articles for multiple fishing magazines.
 However he pretty much gave that all up when he got serious about birds five years ago.
 In 2019, Nick did a "RI Big Year" where he ended up with 290 species.
 What he learned last year is that numbers don't mean anything and there is so much knowledge to gain from this hobby.
 Though not a world traveler, Nick has taken birding vacations to Maine, Florida, and North Carolina.
 He has been an active member of the OSBC which includes writing an article for the Osprey and going on many walks and trips.
 Nick is especially fond of pelagics.
 He has made a lot of friends with members whom he birds with all the time.
-As a board member the his goal is to give back to the club which has meant so much to him.
+As club President, his goal is to give back to the club which has meant so much to him.

 Secretary